alosadagrande/tekton-dpdk/blog.md

 > :warning: Tekton project recently released its Beta, which creates higher levels of stability bringing the best features into the Pipelines Beta and creates more trust between the users and the features.
 With the new Beta functionality, users can rest assured that Beta features will not be removed.
 The move to Beta does mean a few deprecations and breaking changes.

-There is an on going effort migrating [Tekton from `v1alpha1` to Tekton `v1beta1` API version](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md) which encourages stop using `PipelineResources`in favour of `Tasks`.
+There is an ongoing effort migrating [Tekton from `v1alpha1` to Tekton `v1beta1` API version](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md) which encourages stop using `PipelineResources` in favor of `Tasks`.
 Although, `PipelineResources` will not be in Beta as [explained officially](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#why-arent-pipelineresources-in-beta), they still supported in OpenShift Pipelines version 1.0.1.
 So, feel free to use them.

-On the other hand, since they will probably be deprecated at some point in the future, I prefer to replace them by `Tasks`as suggested by Tekton team, which already provided a [docuemented migration path](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md#replacing-pipelineresources-with-tasks. _The pipeline we are about to create will make use of the `v1beta1` Tekton API guaranteing long term compliance_.
+On the other hand, since they will probably be deprecated at some point, I prefer to replace them by `Tasks` as suggested by Tekton team, which already provided a [documented migration path](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md#replacing-pipelineresources-with-tasks). _The pipeline we are about to create will make use of the `v1beta1` Tekton API guaranteeing long term compliance_.

 ### Pipeline Tasks